 - Consider air freshener or room deodorizer

-- Bucket with a handle to place used bags in while carrying them outside
+- A bucket with a handle to place used bags in while carrying them outside

-- Large garbage can with a lid to store your “used” bags when full.
-We will assume that the city will have a way to dispose of these bags after the emergency is over.
+- A large trash can with a lid to store your “used” bags when full.
+We will assume that the city will have a way to dispose of these bags after the disasters.

 Emergency Sanitation if You Cannot Use Your Home Toilet.

-Sometimes you may not be able to use your home toilet, it may be backed up, or you may have to evacuate.
-I read stories of people evacuating from hurricanes that were stuck in their cars for many hours and had no emergency sanitation available.
+Sometimes you may not be able to use your home toilet facilities, it may be backed up, or you may have to evacuate.
+I read stories of people evacuating from hurricanes who were stuck in their cars for many hours and had no emergency sanitation available.
 I personally do not want to have to “go” on the side of the road – how about you?
-What are your options then?
+What are your options, then?
 The simplest is to create an emergency sanitation kit in a 5-gallon bucket.
 Use the same supplies for your home port-a-potty listed above and store them in the bucket.
 It will be ready to use if you have to evacuate.
-You can also purchase a Reliance Fold-to-go Portable Toilet or similar RV type item if you just can’t bare the thought of using a bucket!
+You can also purchase a Reliance Fold-to-go Portable Toilet or similar RV-type item if you just can’t bear the thought of using a bucket!